A delicious method for roasting pork loin that is juicy in the middle and brown and crusty on the outside.

 - Heat oven to 475°F. Uncover roast and remove the thermometer.
 Put roast into a clean pan and roast for another 10 minutes.
 Test with the thermometer to make sure the roast is at least 145F, or is the higher temperature that your prefer.

 - Carve and serve immediately.

-*On one occasion it took 30 minutes per pound.
+Note also that on one occasion recently it took 30 minutes per pound for my roast to reach an acceptable temperature.
 My best advice is to wait to finish off your side dishes until your roast has reached the desired temperature and you have taken it out of the oven to rest.
 That way everything will be ready at the same time.